 Bring on the big feelings!
 Inspiring headlines are all about driving emotion and nurturing empathy.

-Inspiring headlines can take many forms, but quotations (either from your piece or an inspiring person) are common.
-And they can inspire empathy, like this recent one from the NYT ‘I Feel Like I’m Just Drowning’: Sophomore Year in a Pandemic.”
+Inspiring headlines can take many forms, but quotations (either from your piece or an inspiring person) are common and can inspire empathy.

 It doesn’t need to be heavy or serious, though.
 The classic “What We’re Loving Now” headline works for lighter inspo-driven pieces.